Butler vs. Texas Tech: Odds, spread, over/under - November 30

 Butler vs. Texas Tech Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed at different sportsbooks.

 |Favorite